alex-jk/YRP-vehicle-accidents/README.md

 Analysis of data from York Regional Police Road Safety Map on vehicle accidents.
 Dataset is from 2023 and beyond.
+Statistics on fatal accidents by gender, age, pedestrian and cyclist accidents, most dangerous roads / intersections.